-A FHIR StructureDefinition can be found in implementation materials – see ITI TF-2x: Appendix W for instructions on how to get to the implementation materials.
+A FHIR CarePlan StructureDefinition can be found in implementation materials – see ITI TF-2x: Appendix W for instructions on how to get to the implementation materials.

 6.6.2 Subscription

 The following table documents the CarePlanSubscription, which constrains the Subscription resource.
 Changes to the base Subscription resource are shown in bold.
 The below table is a conceptual representation of the FHIR StuctureDefinition.